Changing Lines

 Yin at its peak — about to become Yang (CHANGING)

 Only Old Yang and Old Yin are "changing" lines.
 They have reached the extreme of their polarity and are about to flip.
-This reflects the core Taoist principle: when anything reaches its absolute peak, it reverses.
+This reflects the core Taoist principle: when a polarity reaches its limit, it begins to reverse.

 In the three-coin method (铜钱法), 3 heads = Old Yang (9), 3 tails = Old Yin (6), 2 heads + 1 tail = Young Yang (7), 1 head + 2 tails = Young Yin (8).